-UAP-PD: Where law enforcement meets the unknown.
+UAP-PD: Where Law Enforcement meets the Unknown.

 Currently, mainstream researchers, like the government and scientists, use the term UAP, which stands for Unidentified Aerial Phenomenon or Unidentified Anomalous Phenomenon.
 Congress uses the latter.
 Most of us know the phrase UFO, meaning Unidentified Flying Objects.
 The U.S. Air Force created that acronym in 1952 at the beginning of their most extensive UFO investigation called Project Blue Book.
 Before that, the term “Flying saucers” was most common.
 However, it was too easy to make fun of and became synonymous with alien spacecraft.